DeborahK/MovieHunter-communication/README.md

 `MH-Take2`: Files for demonstrating communication between a child component and parent component using input and output properties.

 `MH-Take3`: Files for demonstrating communication between components using a service as an intermediary.
 Demonstrates use of Subject and BehaviorSubject.

+`MH-Take4`: Files for demonstrating communication between components using a service as an intermediary.
+Demonstrates use of getters instead of Subject and BehaviorSubject for communicating changes.